 - In a large bowl, whisk all the dry ingredients together.

-- Then in a separate bowl, combine wet ingredients together.
+- Then in a separate bowl, combine the wet ingredients together.

-- Next fold blueberries into batter and set aside.
+- Next fold the blueberries into batter and set the batter aside.

-- Heat a large non-stick skillet over medium-low heat and coat with butter or coconut oil.
+- Heat a large non-stick skillet over medium heat and coat with butter.
 Scoop 1/3 cup of pancake batter and add to the skillet.
-You will be able to add 2-3 pancakes at a time.
-Or you can just do 1 at a time.
+You should be able to add 2-3 pancakes at a time.